GossiperLoturot/smart-display/README.md

 An application that displays date and time written by Rust-lang.

 # Installation

 Download this repository and run `cargo build --release` to build.

 ## Dependencies

-This application use winit and wgpu for window management and graphics. if the application failed to run by graphics factor, check [winit](https://github.com/rust-windowing/winit) and [wgpu](https://github.com/gfx-rs/wgpu) page.
+This application use winit and wgpu for window management and graphics. if the application causes graphics problems, check [winit](https://github.com/rust-windowing/winit) and [wgpu](https://github.com/gfx-rs/wgpu) page.